Why rent through us?

 Once settled on a particular property you wish to rent, we will ask you to complete an application form.
 The planned commencement date shall also be determined.

 In order to take the property off the market until the planned tenancy commencement date, a holding deposit equivalent to one week’s rent is required.
 The tenancy must be signed within 15 days of the holding deposit being paid.
-The holding fee secures the agent against all reasonable costs incurred should you withdraw from the agreement or fail to take up the tenancy within the agreed timescales.
-This fee is payable at the same time as the Referencing Fee and is non-refundable should you fail or withdraw the application.
-The holding deposit will be deducted from the first month's rent.
+This is deducted from the security deposit prior to moving in to the property however is non-refundable if you fail referencing due to supplying false or misleading information or withdraw the application.

 Referencing / Right to Rent Checks